TheMarlboroMan/winter-fgj5/README.md

 4) update the main makefile so the dependencies point at these things you just built.
 5) build the main application.

+# Bugs

+For some unexplained reason, sometimes the game starts up with a black screen and does nothing.
+I can see this in my netbook but I've seen it in real computers too.

 # Changelog

+- June, 3rd 2021, AppImage build.
-- June 2021, AppImage build, bundling deps.
+- June, 2nd 2021, bundling deps.
 - As of nov 5th 2015, the code has been patched to require the compatibility layer in the repository "capa_compatibilidad_libdansdl2" and to link with SDL2_tff (even though it is not used).
 Should the code be updated the compatibility layer will be removed.